 Like the Outer Richmond itself, Geary calms down considerably after 25th Avenue as it meanders off into the fog and ultimately ends at the Pacific Ocean. -- SF GATE

-"I have lived in many neighborhoods in SF and the Bay Area over the years.
-The Richmond district has always felt the most like home.
-My husband is a 2nd generation Richmond district native.
-We love the proximity to multiple parks, beaches, and tons of restaurants." -- Crystal Schip, our local Richmond expert
+"I first moved to the Richmond in the early 2000s as an undergrad at USF.
+After having lived in many neighborhoods in SF and the Bay Area in the years following college, the Richmond district has always felt the most like home.
+I was happy to finally move back in 2016.
+My husband is a 2nd generation Richmond district native and spent most of his life here.
+We love the proximity to multiple parks, beaches, and tons of restaurants - what more could we ask for?
+It's our forever home!" -- Crystal Schip, our local Richmond expert